gkhns/Vaccine-HTB-Tier-2-/README.md

 **Privilege Escalation**

-We are trying privilege Escalation By using SUID.
+We are trying privilege escalation By using SUID.
 Let's start with this command:

 ```sh
 find / -perm -4000 -type f 2>/dev/null